thegooddocsproject/request-for-comment/template-quality-checklist.md

 ### Procedural requirements

 - [ ] The template contributor participated in a template working group to create this template.
-- [ ] This template was workshopped with the community.
+- [ ] This template was submitted to the community for feedback.
-- [ ] A template mentor officially approved this template set to move to the pull request phase.
+- [ ] A template mentor approved this template set to move to the pull request phase.

 ### Template set requirements

-- [ ] Raw template is present.
+- [ ] Template file is present.
 - [ ] Template guide is present.
+- [ ] Template deep dive is present (optional).
-- [ ] Template before-you-start guide is present (optional).
+- [ ] Template example is present (optional).
-- [ ] Template example is present OR a new issue was created to track this task (include link).
+- [ ] If the optional template example is not present, open a new issue was created to track this task (include link).

 ## Template pull request reviewer checklist